-From January 7 to February 13, we bring you special pay-what-you-can pricing for the brief pause between our major exhibition programs.
+During the brief pauses between our major exhibitions, we bring you special pay-what-you-can pricing.
 Donations can be made in person at the museum.

 Student (18+): $5